225 Peachtree St, N.E.

 Mr. Deichert was co-counsel during the prosecution of the Rosenthal drug empire: United States v.
 Rosenthal, 793 F. 2d 1214 (11th Cir.
 1986).
 The prosecution relied on court-ordered electronic surveillance and an extensive undercover operation before making a controlled delivery of 755 pounds of cocaine to the defendants.
 A historical investigation proved the defendants, including members of the La Cosa Nostra and Columbian drug cartels, imported and distributed over 10,000 pounds of cocaine.
 After a 10-week jury trial, the defendants were convicted on Conducting a Criminal drug Enterprise and RICO charges.

-Mr. Deichert is a member of the American Bar Association (Criminal Justice and Antitrust Sections, as well as the Civil RICO Subcommittee), the National Association of Criminal Defense Lawyers, the Federal Bar Association, the Atlanta Bar Association (Litigation and Criminal Law Sections), the Georgia Association of Criminal Defense Lawyers, the Lawyers Club of Atlanta, and the Old War Horse Lawyers Club.
+Mr. Deichert is a member of the American Bar Association (Criminal Justice and Antitrust Sections, as well as the Civil RICO Subcommittee), the National Association of Criminal Defense Lawyers, the Federal Bar Association, the Atlanta Bar Association (Litigation and Criminal Law Sections), the Lawyers Club of Atlanta, and the Old War Horse Lawyers Club.

 Mr. Deichert is a panel attorney on the Northern District of Georgia’s Criminal Justice Act list, and accepts court appointments to represent indigent defendants in federal court.
 He also performs pro bono legal services.